 Graduate recruiters love students to have had part-time jobs

 Taking a part-time job, and sticking to it, suggests that you are the rounded and grounded candidate that all recruiters want to meet.
-‘I am more impressed by someone who has done a part-time job throughout university than someone who climbed Mount Kilimanjaro because they were told it would look good on a CV,’ Charlie Bracken, executive vice-president and chief financial officer (CFO) for Liberty Global told The Guardian UK 300 when asked about what he looks for in graduate candidates.
+‘I am more impressed by someone who has done a part-time job throughout university than someone who climbed Mount Kilimanjaro because they were told it would look good on a CV,’ Charlie Bracken, executive vice-president and chief financial officer (CFO) for Liberty Global told the UK 300 when asked about what he looks for in graduate candidates.

 When you are applying and attending interviews for graduate jobs, you will have to provide evidence and examples of your skills and abilities (often in answers to competency-based interview questions) and part-time jobs are as valid a source of examples as internships.
 The head of graduate recruitment at elite law firm Freshfields Bruckhaus Deringer told TARGETjobs Law: ‘I encourage candidates to talk about the skills they developed in, say, their regular part-time job rather than on a two-week vacation placement or open day – where, realistically, you have less time or opportunity to develop your soft skills.’

 The best part-time jobs for different graduate careers

 It is definitely an advantage if you can get a part-time job in the sectors you are interested in, even if it just an administrative or clerical role (for example, temping in an estate agency office if you want a property career).
 Not only does this suggest an interest in the profession, but you may find out about any internship or graduate schemes run by the employer.
 Being already employed by the company – particularly if your manager gives you a good internal reference – could give you an edge in the recruitment process.